iamsurajchahar/iamsurajchahar/README.md

 - I'm an early riser, always driven and constantly learning in the tech world.

 ## ✨ Fun Facts
-- As a kid, I wanted to be an Army Officer.
+- As a kid, I wanted to be an Formula 1 Racer.
 - I love using Linux after switching from Windows.

 ## 📫 Contact